pganalyze Collector settings

 in the app.
 In-app names are based on hostname settings as determined during monitoring.

-the new configuration in the collector background process if they work correctly.
-This minimizes monitoring
+If the test succeeds, this will automatically load the new configuration in the collector background process

 The tables below list configuration settings, their defaults if not set, and their descriptions.
 If a setting is